Coins and Banknotes of Vietnam

 China S3719, Yunnan-Guangxi-Guizhou 1 Yuan 1949

-"In mid-1949, when the People's Liberation Army of China lacked the ability to print money to spend in the newly acquired area, Vietnam used a printing facility in Việt Bắc to print 510 million Liberation Yuan and sent them to assist the People's Liberation Army of China in meeting military needs.
-On July 13, 1949, the total amount of money above was delivered to the Chinese side as requested"[1]
+"In mid-1949, when the Chinese People's Liberation Army lacked the ability to print money for use in the newly acquired areas, Vietnam used a printing facility in Việt Bắc to print 510 million Liberation Yuan and sent them to assist the Chinese People's Liberation Army in meeting its military supply needs.
+By July 13, 1949, the entire amount had been delivered to the Chinese side as requested"[1]

 China S3719, Yunnan-Guangxi-Guizhou 1 Yuan 1949 watermark